todbot/blink1/commandline/README.md

 In general, the `blink1-tool` builds as a static binary where possible, eliminating the need for shared library dependencies on the target.
+However, static builds can be problematic for some systems with "different" libusb implementations, so doing "make EXEFLAGS=" will generally build a non-static version.